 Board of Directors

-Krishna L. Aniel is the education program specialist at the Woodrow Wilson International Center for Scholars.
-Since June 2009, Krishna Aniel has managed the Wilson Center’s two internship programs with 250 interns and a visiting scholar program with 75 scholars annually.
+Krishna L. Aniel is the community services specialist at the Smithsonian’s National Museum of the American Indian managing the internship and fellowship programs at its three facilities in Washington, DC; Suitland, MD; and New York, NY.
+From 2009 to 2018, she served as the education program specialist at the Woodrow Wilson International Center for Scholars, where she managed two internship programs with 250-300 interns and a visiting scholar program with 75 scholars annually.
 She was previously employed at the Smithsonian Asian Pacific American Center from 2006 to 2009.
 She started out as an intern through the Washington Internship Institute in Fall 2006 before being hired by the Smithsonian Institution full-time.
 Krishna earned her B.A.
 (Humanities: History Concentration) at Brigham Young University in 2006, and earned her M.A.
 (Liberal Studies: American Studies Concentration) at Georgetown University in 2009.

 Shane earned a B.A. in Political Science and Psychology from the University of Minnesota and has lived in DC since graduating in 2007.
 When he’s not behind a desk you can usually find him biking around the city, reading in a park, or immersing himself in DC’s creative community.